loftwah/loftwah/README.md

 - "A rising tide floats all boats….. only when the tide goes out do you discover who's been swimming naked." - [Warren Buffett](https://en.wikipedia.org/wiki/Warren_Buffett)
 - "I'm not a genius.
 I'm just a hard-working guy." - [Steve Jobs](https://en.wikipedia.org/wiki/Steve_Jobs)
 - "If you claim to be someone's ally, but aren't getting hit by the stones thrown at them, you aren't standing close enough." - Stan Mitchell
+- "There is no more exciting time to be alive than right now in all of human history" - David Shapiro